jfasch/FH-STECE2022/Documentation/howto.rst

 Crazy car documentation is twofold,

-* **Doxygen** (https://www.doxygen.nl/).
+* **Source comments** are written in Doxygen style (https://www.doxygen.nl/).
 Directly in the header files, right next to the class or function that is documented.
-Doxygen is used to extract this information.

   This documentation is straight up to point, and is supposed to cover the API of one class only.
 It is written in Doxygen's own `Markdown flavor <https://www.doxygen.nl/manual/markdown.html>`__.

-* **Sphinx** (https://www.sphinx-doc.org/) documentation files.
-Unlike
-  Doxygen documentation, Sphinx is a real documentation system with many features like cross references, inline images, etc..
+* **Readable prose** is written in Sphinx's (https://www.sphinx-doc.org/) ``*.rst`` files.
+Unlike Doxygen documentation, Sphinx is a real documentation system with many features like cross references, inline images, etc..
 You describe concepts there, like how several classes play together.

   Unlike Doxygen documentation, Sphinx files are written in `RestructuredText
   <https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html>`__.
 Similar
   to markdown, but different.

-* **Breathe** (https://breathe.readthedocs.io/) acts as the bridge between both tools, and allows us to embed Doxygen documentation in the Sphinx-massaged main documentation system.
+Breathe (https://breathe.readthedocs.io/), a Sphinx extension, acts as the bridge between both tools, and allows us to embed Doxygen documentation in the Sphinx-massaged main documentation system.

 Sphinx Installation
 -------------------